 Merriam-Webster’s definition of “functional” is as follows: performing or able to perform a regular function.
 So what is regular?
 Well, we all have to get out of bed.
 Most of us walk places.
 Every so often, we actually move something – say on moving day or doing yard work.
 You get the idea.
 Regular varies depending on who you are.
 Hopefully we can agree that there are some things we all do or have to do in everyday life.
 Pick something up off the ground, or put it in an overhead compartment and I think most of us use a toilet.
 If not, you may squat in the bushes . . .
 Pop a squat anyone?
 The point is if you move you are performing a functional movement.

 What do you like to do?
 Don’t you want enjoy it and not worry about your body breaking down while you do it?
 If you look at the way the body moves when we were children you can see that we have range of motion and muscle elasticity.
 This is coupled with great weight to strength ratios.
 What did we do as children?
 We played!
 We moved through range of motion.
 We ran, jumped and flat out moved in ways that made our body strong and nimble.
 Why should we stop?
 Functional fitness is just another way of playing that can and will prepare you to play in all of the other ways you that want to (source: musclekiss.com).
+If you are exceptionally enthusiastic in finding out more methods of improving the human health, then taking up a research study in this field would reveal a lot.
+If you are, you wouldn’t have to worry about outsourcing your inventions because the PFS Clinical website would do that for you.

 So from a workout perspective, what does it mean if you start to incorporate more functional movement into your current workout program?
 The first benefit is that you will have to spend a lot less time working to achieve the same result.
 If you’re spending hours in the gym then you are wasting a lot of time.
 When isolating muscle groups and trying to strengthen them individually, it takes a lot of time to focus on each individual area.
+Although many people prefer to work out at the gym.
+I used to attend fitness center and gym in Uptown Dallas and I should say it is a very popular place.

 Let’s use your legs as an example.
 If I want to focus on each part, I have to do exercises for my calves, quads (front of the leg) and hamstrings (back of the legs), not to mention glutes (butt).
 Or I could simply do squats.
 A wonderful functional movement when done properly works all of those body parts as well as your core.
 If you don’t believe me that squatting does all of that and more watch the Olympic weightlifters.
 They do a lot of squatting and not only are they strong, but they’re RIPPED!